reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Items in Italics
 ----------------

-  * To italicize text use 1 asterisks before and after the italics section.
+  * To italicize text use 1 asterisk before and after the italics section.

       * Example:  \*This is in italics\* will look like this on the web:
       * *This is in italics*
   * Paths and Directories are italicized.
-   *If it is a full path and a file name, use italics.
+  * If it is a full path and a file name, use italics.
     This was used a lot in METplotpy,
-   example: *$METPLOTPY_SOURCE/METplotpy/test/ens_ss/ens_ss.data*
+    Example: *$METPLOTPY_SOURCE/METplotpy/test/ens_ss/ens_ss.data*
   * Italics for values to options.

 Sphinx modules
 --------------